Vesta Stoudt

-Early life

-Vesta Oral Wildman was born on 13 April 1891 in Prophetstown, Illinois, to Gertrude Caroline (née Johnson) and Ulyses Simpson Grant Wildman, one of five sisters.

-Suggestion to use adhesive cotton duck tape on WWII ammunition boxes
+Invention of modern duct tape

-During the Second World War, Stoudt worked at the Green River Ordnance Plant in Dixon, Illinois packing ammunition boxes.
+In 1943, during the Second World War, Stoudt worked at the Green River Ordnance Plant in Amboy, Illinois, packing ammunition boxes.
 She recognized that the way ammunition boxes were sealed made them difficult for soldiers to open in a hurry.
-She suggested this idea to her bosses at work, who didn't implement the change.
-On February 10, 1943, she wrote a letter to President Franklin D. Roosevelt explaining the problem and offering a solution:
+The cartridges were packed eleven to a box, and the boxes were taped and waxed to make them waterproof and damp-proof.
+The box flaps were sealed with thin paper tape, and a tab of tape was left loose so that it could be pulled to release the waterproof wax coating and open the box.
+The problem was that due to the paper tape's thinness, the tabs often wore off, leaving soldiers frantically trying to open the box while under fire.
+She suggested this idea to her bosses at work, who did not implement the change.
+On February 10, 1943, she wrote a letter to President Franklin D. Roosevelt outlining the problem and her solution, complete with diagrams:

 Roosevelt approved of the idea which he sent to the War Production Board, who wrote back to Stoudt:

 They tasked the Revolite Corporation to create the product.
 Stoudt received the Chicago Tribune's War Worker Award for her idea and for her persistence with it.
-She is often misattributed as the inventor of duct tape.
-However, numerous variations of adhesive cotton duck tape had existed for decades, nor did she invent the specific formulation of the popularized duct tape.
-The valuable contribution she made was the suggestion to use adhesive duck tape on ammunition boxes.
+She is credited by Johnson and Johnson (the parent company of Revolite Corporation at the time) for the invention of duct tape.

 Personal life

+Born in Prophetstown, Whiteside County, to Ulysses Simpson Grant & Gertrude Caroline Johnson Wildman on April 13, 1891.

-Vesta Wildman married Harry Issac Stoudt on 19 October 1910 in Morgan, Illinois.
-They went on to have eight children.
+Vesta Wildman married Harry Issac Stoudt on 19 October 1910 in Morgan, Illinois, and they went on to have eight children.
+As of 1943, Vesta Stoudt had two sons serving in the Navy.
+She wanted to do her part to help her sons and their fellow servicemen, so she got a job at Green River inspecting and packing cartridges used to launch rifle grenades that were used by soldiers in the Army and Navy.

-Vesta O. Stoudt died age 75 at the Whiteside County Nursing Home in Prophetstown, on May 9, 1966, following a long illness.
-She was survived by five children, twenty grandchildren, and eight great-grandchildren.
+Vesta O. Stoudt died at age 75 on May 9, 1966, at the Whiteside County Nursing Home in Prophetstown, following a long illness.